tehreembaig60/Tic-Tac-Toe-Assignment_Tehreem-Baig/README.md

 # Tic-Tac-Toe-Assignment_Tehreem-Baig
-This code is defining a two-plaer tic tac toe game.
+This code is defining a two-player tic tac toe game.